google/brunsli/explainer.md

 HTTP Content-Encoding allows transfer of resources in a compressed form.
 Most popular Content-Encodings – `deflate` (`gzip`) and `br` – are LZ77-based general-purpose data compressors; those fit well for compression of HTML, JS and CSS.

-Video and image resources take 1-st and 2-nd place in the Tnternet traffic volume chart.
+Video and image resources take 1-st and 2-nd place in the Internet traffic volume chart.
 Those are considered succint.
 However, one of the most popular image formats – JPEG – could be "repacked" to a more dense form.

 `jxl` Content-Encoding allows ~22% traffic reduction for JPEG images.